Every region in Romania is unique! Here are the best things to do in Romania. This list covers the areas across the entire Romanian countryside, too!

 A testament to the fantastic heritage left by the Royal Family in Romania, the Sinaia Casino was designed by architects who had worked on some of the most prestigious casinos in Monaco.
 The tour will amaze you with some of the stories.

 Peles Castle is a must in Transylvania.
-Once home to the Royal Family, it was equipped with all the comfort and innovation of the time.
-Dive deep into the history of the place, and you will even get a ghost story or two.
+This is one of the most famous castles in Romania, as it was once home to the Royal Family; it was equipped with all the comfort and innovation of the time.
+Dive deep into the long history of the place, and you will even get a ghost story or two.

 These are rock formations situated on a platform 2206 meters high.
 You can get there by hiking, as there are several scenic routes you can take, or you can take the cable car.

 This is one of the most popular things to do in Romania.
-Brasov is beautiful, impressive, and welcoming with Medieval, Gothic, and Belle Epoque constructions.
+Brasov is beautiful, impressive, and welcoming, with Gothic, Belle Epoque, and Medieval castles and constructions.

 To get to this castle, you need to be fit.
 You must go up some 1480 stairs, then travel through the woods.
-A guide will reward you with the castle’s story once you get there.
+Once you get there, a guide will reward you with the castle’s story.

 If you happen to be visiting in winter.